Depaneling: Pizza cutter / V-cut

+Water jet Cutter

+In order to cut the PCB Panel, a high-pressure water stream is used.
+The water stream is normally mixed with abrasive particles, helps in smooth cutting process.
+Water jet cutter has high precision and accuracy and is usually used to cut the metallic sheets.

 Punch

 Punching is a process where single PCBs are punched out of the panel through the use of special fixture.
 It is a two-part fixture, with sharp blades on one part and supports on the other.
 The production capacity of such a system is high, but fixtures are quite expensive and require regular sharpening.

 Router

-A Depaneling router is a machine similar to wood router.
+A depaneling router is a machine similar to wood router.
 It uses a router bit to mill the material of the PCB.
 The hardness of the PCB material wears down the bit, which must be replaced periodically.

 Routing requires that single boards are connected using tabs in a panel.
 The bit mills the whole material of the tab.
 It produces much dust that has to be vacuumed.
 It is important for the vacuum system to be ESD-safe.
 Also the fixturing of the PCB must be tight - usually an aluminium jig or a vacuum holding system is used.

 The two most important parameters of the routing process are: feed rate and rotational speed.
 They are chosen according to the bit type and diameter and should remain proportional (i.e. increasing feed rate should be done together with increasing the rotational speed).

 Routers generate vibrations of the same frequency as their rotational speed (and higher harmonics), which might be important if there are vibration-sensitive components on the surface of the board.
 The strain level is lower than for other depaneling methods.
 Their advantage is that they are able to cut arcs and turn at sharp angles.
 Their disadvantage is lower capacity.